 At Adamson & Cleveland in Athens, GA, our probate attorneys and estate planning lawyers can help if you need to challenge a will or defend the validity of a disputed will.
 Our attorneys will take the time to listen to your needs, explain your options and answer your questions every step of the way.
 At Adamson & Cleveland, we give you the one-on-one attention you deserve.

 Reasons to Question the Validity of a Will

 In Georgia, the executor of the deceased’s estate bears the initial burden of proving that a will is valid.
 In most cases, if a will exists, it is likely to be duly documented, and this is a formality.
 Once the executor has met his or her initial burden, the burden shifts to the person contesting the will to prove their objections.

-The typical reasons to contest a will include:
+The typical reasons to contest living wills include:

 - Incapacity.
 This challenge holds that the deceased was not of sound mind when he or she signed the will.
 A person must have the capacity to understand the nature and extent of his or her property and that the will directs actions that will have a lasting impact on disposition of their property.
 A challenge might show that the deceased exhibited signs of dementia or other mental illness or was under the influence of alcohol or drugs when agreeing to the will’s contents.
 Advanced age, feebleness or eccentricity do not prove incapacity on their own.

 - Fraud.
 This requires showing that the deceased was deceived when he or she signed the will and/or agreed to certain provisions of the will due to some form of fraudulent misrepresentation.
 This requires proof of fraud, not just motive or opportunity.

 - Undue Influence.
 Undue influence means someone caused the deceased to dispose of assets through his or her will in a manner they would not have done if exercising their own free will.
 Undue influence is typically some kind of pressure or manipulation applied by someone in a position of control or with a close relationship with the deceased.